Student Spotlight: Johnny Zayed

-"COD offers so many classes relevant to my interests, enough for me to retake classes I did poorly in at UIUC and even take the next consecutive courses and have them transfer to UIUC for new credit," he said.
-"I feel very lucky to have a community college that allows me to demonstrate improvement to my department back at UIUC.
-I am actually making progress in my degree at COD and not just repeating what I took.
-And surprisingly for me, the difficulty of some of the classes I'm taking at COD is extremely comparable to those classes at UIUC."
+“COD offers so many classes relevant to my interests, enough for me to retake classes I did poorly in at UIUC and even take the next consecutive courses and have them transferred to UIUC for new credit,” he said.
+“I feel very lucky to have a community college that allowed me to demonstrate improvement to my department back at UIUC.
+I actually made progress in my degree at COD and not just repeating what I took.
+And surprisingly for me, the difficulty of some of the classes I took at COD was extremely comparable to those classes at UIUC.”

-He praises COD for helping him get back on track and is appreciative of the small class sizes.
+He praises COD for helping him get back on track and was appreciative of the small class sizes.

 “These are great at COD, allowing students to actually talk to their instructors and get more time to dismantle the material in class,” he said.
 “At some of the big engineering universities, these aspects don’t exist.
 Having large class sizes, huge student populations and less time in class makes it a little harder to keep up with all the material.”

 425 Fawell Blvd., Glen Ellyn IL, 60137

 (630) 942-3000 (Student Services)